HPU's Annual Security and Fire Safety Report

 Fire Safety Team

 The Fire Safety Team of Hawaii Pacific University is responsible for the proper operation of all fire systems including testing, inspecting, maintenance and repairs to ensure reliability in case of fire or emergency.
 Fire systems include fire extinguishers, emergency lights, fire alarm monitoring systems, sprinkler systems, fire pull stations, smoke detectors and megaphones.
-Fire Safety team members are: Director of Physical Plant; Facilities, Maintenance, Repair Coordinator and the Director of Safety and Security.
+Fire Safety team members are: Assistant Vice President of Operations, Procurement and Facilities, Facilities Manager and Facilities Coordinator and the Director of Safety and Security.

 Fire Drills at Residence Hall on the Windward Campus of Hawai’i Pacific are done once in the fall semester, once in the spring semester.
 Each Residence Life staff and resident advisors receive fire and life safety training that includes, but is not limited to, the following topics: